A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 What are paronychia?

-A paronychia, also called onychia , occurs when the nail bed – the skin under the nail – is inflamed.
+An inflammation of the nail bed, also called onychia , occurs when the nail bed – the skin under the nail – is inflamed.

 This inflammation can be caused by bacteria or fungi or by injuries such as pinching or ingrown nails.